First Time User? Sign Up Now

 The type of lymphoma is determined by how the cells look under a microscope.
 The three major types of childhood non-Hodgkin lymphoma are:

-Mature B-cell non-Hodgkin lymphoma
+Aggressive mature B-cell non-Hodgkin lymphoma

-Mature B-cell non-Hodgkin lymphomas include:
+Aggressive mature B-cell non-Hodgkin lymphomas include:

 Both Burkitt leukemia and Burkitt lymphoma have been linked to infection with the Epstein-Barr virus (EBV), although EBV infection is more likely to occur in patients in Africa than in the United States.
 Burkitt lymphoma/leukemia is diagnosed when a sample of tissue is checked and a certain change to the MYCgene is found.